Everything on HMRC Business Tax Filing and Management

 Using software that creates invoices is the best way to make sure your invoices are always compliant.
 It’s important to stay on top of this – HMRC can contact or visit your business to inspect your VAT records for accuracy.

-3. Corporation Tax
+3. HMRC Corporation Tax

-Corporation Tax applies to:
+HMRC Corporation Tax applies to:

 Any foreign company with a UK branch or office